Azure/azure-sdk-for-net/sdk/compute/Azure.ResourceManager.Compute/samples/Sample2_ManagingVirtualMachines.md

 // first we need to get the resource group string rgName = "myRgName";
 ResourceGroup resourceGroup = await subscription.GetResourceGroups().GetAsync(rgName);
-// Now we get the virtual machine container from the resource group VirtualMachineContainer vmContainer = resourceGroup.GetVirtualMachines();
+// Now we get the virtual machine collection from the resource group VirtualMachineCollection vmCollection = resourceGroup.GetVirtualMachines();
-// With ListAsync(), we can get a list of the virtual machines in the container AsyncPageable<VirtualMachine> response = vmContainer.GetAllAsync();
+// With ListAsync(), we can get a list of the virtual machines AsyncPageable<VirtualMachine> response = vmCollection.GetAllAsync();
 await foreach (VirtualMachine vm in response)
 {
     Console.WriteLine(vm.Data.Name);